AXErunners/sentinel/README.md

     Commit messages should be verbose by default, consisting of a short subject line (50 chars max), a blank line and detailed explanatory text as separate paragraph(s); unless the title alone is self-explanatory (like "Corrected typo in main.cpp") then a single title line is sufficient.
 Commit messages should be helpful to people reading your code in the future, so explain the reasoning for your decisions.
 Further explanation [here](http://chris.beams.io/posts/git-commit/).

-### License
+## License

-Released under the MIT license, under the same terms as AxeCore itself.
+Released under the MIT license, under the same terms as AXE Core itself.
 See [LICENSE](LICENSE) for more info.